seb54000/tpcs-workstations/README.md

 - see in terraform dir `cloudinit/check_quotas.sh`

-Take a footrpint at the begining of the TP, and do a diff at the end
+Take a footprint at the begining of the TP, and do a diff at the end

 ```bash
 LOGFILE="/var/tmp/aws-quota-checker-$(date +%Y%m%d-%H%M%S)"